aljazceru/awesome-nostr/README.md

 - [powrelay.xyz](https://powrelay.xyz) - A proof of work-based nostr explorer.
 - [publsp](https://github.com/smallworlnd/publsp)![stars](https://img.shields.io/github/stars/smallworlnd/publsp.svg?style=social) A CLI tool for any Lightning Network node or Lightning Service Provider (LSP) to advertise liquidity offers over Nostr.
 - [Purgatory](https://www.mutable.top/purgatory) - A standalone feature of Mutable that finds follows who create hellthreads or use spam apps, and lets you mass mute them.
+- [Relay Kit](https://relayk.it) - Turn a VPS into a sovereign nostr hub.
+Deploy and manage Nostr relays, Blossom servers, and nsite gateways.
+Link your domains.
+From one easy dashboard UI.
+One script install on any server, then auth via nostr to access.
 - [Replies](https://replies.nostrapps.org) - Nostr micro-app for viewing replies and reactions to events
 - [The Resurrector](https://www.plebsvszombies.cc/resurrector) - A standalone feature of Plebs vs. Zombies that lets users undelete their nostr profiles if they were previously deleted.
 - [safebox](https://github.com/trbouma/safebox)![stars](https://img.shields.io/github/stars/trbouma/safebox?style=social) -  private portable safebox on nostr